PHIL 2008 Philosophy and the Good Life

 Legacy Code 101881

-Coordinator Christopher Fleming Opens in new window
+Coordinator Chris Fleming Opens in new window

 Description What does it mean to live a "good life"?
 One conception of philosophy that goes back to the teachings of the ancient Greeks and Romans is that it is the discipline pre-eminently concerned with teaching people how to live a good life.
-This unit will investigate the idea of "the good life" through an examination of select texts in ancient and modern philosophy.
+This subject will investigate the idea of "the good life" through an examination of select texts in ancient and modern philosophy.
 It will address questions that both ancient and modern philosophers have grappled with: on the right relation between reason and emotion, on the role of pleasure in human life, on the development of character, on the "care of the self," and on pursuing a meaningful life.

 School Humanities & Comm Arts